Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: Constructions of p -energy forms satisfying the generalized p -contraction property

 \subsection{Existence of eigenforms on strongly symmetric p.-c.f.\ self-similar sets}

-Let us conclude this section by showing \eqref{condA} for the existence of an eigenform from Theorem \ref{thm.eigenform}, for a special class of p.-c.f.\ self-similar sets called \emph{affine nested fractals}, which was introduced in \cite{FHK94} as a generalization of the class called nested fractals introduced by Liondstr\o m \cite{Lin90}.
-More precisely, we will work in a wider class called \emph{strongly symmetric p.-c.f.\ self-similar sets}.
-The proof of \eqref{condA} for affine nested fractals was given in \cite[Theorem 6.3]{CGQ22}, but their description on the group of symmetries in the paper \cite{CGQ22} is not sophisticated\footnote{For a group of symmetries, say $\mathcal{G}$, one of the essential properties that is needed to prove the $\mathcal{G}$-invariance of the resulting self-similar $p$-energy form is Proposition \hyperref[it:ANF.ss]{\ref{prop.ANF-geom}}-\ref{it:ANF.symcompos}.
-We have to be careful whether this property holds for $\mathcal{G}$, but this point is not taken care of in \cite{CGQ22}.}, so we provide the details of the proof for \eqref{condA} and improve the assumptions in \cite[Theorem 6.3]{CGQ22} simultaneously in Theorem \ref{thm.eigenform-ANF}.
+Let us conclude this section by verifying the condition \eqref{condA} for the existence of an eigenform from Theorem \ref{thm.eigenform}, for a special class of p.-c.f.\ self-similar sets known as \emph{affine nested fractals} in the literature and introduced in \cite{FHK94} as a generalization of the class of nested fractals introduced by Lindstr\o m \cite{Lin90}.
+More precisely, we will work on a wider class called \emph{strongly symmetric p.-c.f.\ self-similar sets} .
+A proof of \eqref{condA} for affine nested fractals is given in \cite[Theorem 6.3]{CGQ22}, but the description of the group of symmetries in the paper \cite{CGQ22} is not sophisticated\footnote{For a group of symmetries, say $\mathcal{G}$, one of the essential properties that is needed to prove the $\mathcal{G}$-invariance of the resulting self-similar $p$-energy form is Proposition \ref{prop.ANF-geom}-\ref{it:ANF.symcompos}.
+We have to be careful of whether this property holds for $\mathcal{G}$, but this point is not taken care of in \cite{CGQ22}.}, so in Theorem \ref{thm.eigenform-ANF} below we provide the details of the proof of \eqref{condA} and simultaneously extend the result of \cite[Theorem 6.3]{CGQ22} to the wider class of strongly symmetric p.-c.f.\ self-similar sets.

-We start with recalling the definitions of a group of symmetries, affine nested fractals and strongly symmetric p.-c.f. self-similar sets.
-See, e.g., \cite[Section 3.8]{Kig01} for details.
+We start with recalling the definitions of a group of symmetries, affine nested fractals and strongly symmetric p.-c.f.\ self-similar sets; see \cite[Section 3.8]{Kig01} for details.
 Throughout this subsection, we fix the setting of Framework \ref{frmwrk:ANF} below.